 4. Please comment on the rationale for the selection of the uncertainty factors (UFs) applied to the POD for the derivation of the RfD.
-Are the UFs scientifically supported and clearly described in the document?
+Are the UFs scientifically supported and clearly described?
 If changes to the selected UFs are proposed, please identify and provide a rationale.